netscaler/cloud-native-getting-started/gcp/README.md

         ![GCP](./media/gcp-free-tier-image-50.png)

+1. Now access hotdrink url application over the Internet to capture traffic on ADM for Serviegraph , `Wait for couple of minutes` to reflect service graph on ADM .For example, `https://hotdrink.beverages.com` or `http://hotdrink.beverages.com`

 1. On ADM go to `Applications > ServiceGraph` to see the service graph of Microservices and Summary Panel to check Latency,Errors..

     `Graphic` Layout for Service Graph